Do you want to know something about Google?

 Think about it: Google knows when you searched for an illness you’re dealing with; a colleague you looked up; where you booked a hotel or looked for a hotel; searched for a new car – the list goes on and on.

 Google uses all the search data of every account to create a user profile.
-A user profile contains your age, gender, country of origin and residence, as well as all of your interests, languages, search history and more.
+A user profile contains your age, gender, country of origin, and residence, as well as all of your interests, languages, search history, and much more.

-You can read more about all of your data that Google is tracking here.
+You can read more about all of your data that Google is tracking.

 To make it even worse, Google has stored all the search data and activities from all of its users (worldwide!) in databases since 2005!